zimfv/rat/README.md

 pip install cvxpy
 ```

-Then move 'rat' folder to a needed directory.
+Then move `rat` folder to a needed directory.

 ## Usage examples